-The feast is not a new name in Jaipur.
+The Feast Bakery is not a new name in Jaipur.
 Started by Pallavi Daga few years ago out of her passion for food, she has carved out a niche among the who’s who of Jaipur and is well-known for designer cakes in Jaipur.
-Starting with made to order bakery business, Pallavi now runs three outlets in Jaipur.
-The Feast Cafe, a bakery cum cafe at Malviya Nagar, Jaipur is her new venture.
+Starting with made to order bakery business, Pallavi Daga now runs three outlets in Jaipur.
+The Feast Bakery Cafe, a bakery cum cafe at Malviya Nagar, Jaipur is her new venture.

 So when my friends from Mumbai were in town recently, we decided to meet at The Feast Cafe to catch up.